DanielKng/push3-reverse-engineered/protocol-analysis/push2-push3-curve-protocol.md

 # Push 2 vs Push 3 - Pad Sensitivity Curve Documentation

+## ⚠️ This information is currently incorrect.
+I am working to correct it.

 This document explains how Ableton Push 2 and Push 3 handle pad sensitivity curves via SysEx.
 It details the differences between the two devices, including message formats, UI parameters, and migration strategies.